barasher/picdexer/README.md

   - `height` and `width` defines the target dimension of the pictures that will be stored.
 If one of the dimension is `0` then pictures will not be resized (default behaviour).
   - `threadcount`   (optional, default : `4`) defines how many thread have to be used to resize pictures
   - `workingDir` (optional) defines the folder where resized files are temporary stored
+  - `usePreviewForExtensions` (optional - string array) stores all the file extensions that requires a fallback to resize pictures.
+Some picture formats are not supported by `exiftool` : the "nominal" process won't work.
+Some of these file formats embed previews that can be resized.
+To use this fallback, list is this parameter all the file extensions.
 - `kibana` (required if user) configures the interaction with `kibana` (for configuration purpose)
   - `url` (required if kibana has to be configured) defines the `kibana` endpoint
 - `dropzone` (required if used) configures dropzone